ChemGraph-XANES: An Agentic Framework for XANES Simulation and Curation

-To assemble the results into a dataset suitable for downstream analysis, the workflow reloads the serialized structures, attaches the extracted spectral data to the corresponding \texttt{ase.Atoms} objects under the \texttt{atoms.info["FDMNES-xanes"]} field, and writes the expanded collection to \texttt{atoms\_db\_expanded.pkl}.
-This step preserves the association between structural inputs and spectral outputs in a form that can be readily reused for subsequent analysis, data curation, and ML-oriented dataset construction.
+To assemble the results into a dataset suitable for downstream analysis, a separate helper reloads the serialized structures, attaches the extracted spectral data to the corresponding \texttt{ase.Atoms} objects under the \texttt{atoms.info["FDMNES-xanes"]} field, and writes the expanded collection to \texttt{atoms\_db\_expanded.pkl}.
+This optional post-processing step preserves the association between structural inputs and spectral outputs in a form that can be reused for subsequent analysis, data curation, and ML-oriented dataset construction.